-It's easy to start developing web apps with OutSystems.
-If you have an Excel file with your data, you can import it into a database and quickly create an enterprise-grade application to manage your data.
+Developing web apps with OutSystems is straightforward.
+If you have an Excel file containing your data, you can import it into a database and quickly create an enterprise-grade application to manage your data.
 Don't worry if you don't have an Excel file ready, we provide a sample file for you.

-To create an application with data imported from an Excel file, you need to:
+To create an application with data that's imported from an Excel file, you need to:

 - Create a database model, and import the data from the Excel file into the database;